abhisheksharma8395/BridgeLabz-SIPP-Training/README.md

 * 📅 28/06/25 (Sat) – Day 3 – Coding Review<br>
 Problem Statement 4 : 🎬 CinemaTime – Movie Schedule Manager<br>
-📘 Scenario: A cinema manager wants a tool to store and update a list of movie showtimes and titles.
+📘 Scenario: A cinema manager wants a tool to store and update a list of movie show times and titles.
 Users should be able to add, view, and search movies.<br>
 🔗 [Code](https://github.com/abhisheksharma8395/BridgeLabz-SIPP-Training/blob/Workshop/CinemaManagement.java)<br>

 ### 🧱 OOP Branch